umer-r/sysmon/README.md

 # Description
-This neat shell script gives system administrator a proper insight of the server/machine in a clean format.
+This neat shell script gives system administrator a proper insight of the server/machine in a clean format. by using a single command ```sysmon``` you can get information of linux system like:
+  - external/internal IPv4
+  - Disk Dirves/Usage/Free space
+  - OS/kernel version
+And Much more (See sample output)

 # Installation
 ### On Terminal